-The Student Leadership Award is the LGBTQ+ Bar’s highest honor for law students.
+The Student Leadership Award is the National LGBTQ+ Bar’s highest honor for law students.
 The award recognizes two law students who have demonstrated leadership within their school and in the surrounding community, especially in the area of LGBTQ+ equality.
-The 2023 co-winners will receive free Lavender Law® registration, travel assistance to Chicago, and a free hotel stay at our conference venue.
+The 2025 co-winners will receive free Lavender Law® registration as well as travel and lodging assistance to New York City (up to $500) if they are still a law student at the time of the conference and are able to attend the conference.
+Those who have already graduated or otherwise will not be able to attend Lavender Law® will receive a $500 cash gift.

 Previous Awardees: